abdelrahman-2513/Researches/README.md

 # Research1

 Is about several points:
-a - (MAP, SwitchMAP, MergeMAP, throwError, ForkJOIN) in RXJS.\n b - (HTTPEXCEPTION) in NestJS. c - (KEY) in DatastoreGC.
+a - (MAP, SwitchMAP, MergeMAP, throwError, ForkJOIN) in RXJS.< /br>
+b - (HTTPEXCEPTION) in NestJS. c - (KEY) in DatastoreGC.